South Wales CentralThe Vale of Glamorgan, Cardiff, Pontypridd, Rhondda and Cynon Valley

 Andrew receives a high volume of casework, and he and his team work hard to understand the issues people bring to them and to help in any way they can.

-During his time in the Senedd, Andrew and his team have helped hundreds of constituents.
+During his time in the Senedd, Andrew and his team have helped thousands of constituents.

 Delivering for Rhoose